FAQ’s

 - Campers sent home for disciplinary reasons or because of homesickness: No refund.

-- Campers sent home due to illness or injury: No refund.
+- Camper sent home due to illness, COVID 19 protocols, or injury: No refund.

 - For swimming lessons: All cancellations must be received two (2) weeks prior to your camper’s swimming lesson in order to receive a refund.
 No refunds for swimming lesson cancellations with less than two weeks notice.